Modern Slavery & Human Trafficking Statement

 Bidwells recruitment process ensures that all potential employees are checked to ensure they are eligible to work in the UK – in accordance with the Asylum and Immigration Act 1996.

-Bidwells provides compulsary modern slavery awareness training to all employees providing them with an awareness and understanding of their role.
+Bidwells provides modern slavery awareness training to all staff providing them with an awareness and understanding of their role.

 Our policies and procedures are reviewed regularly to make sure that they are fit for purpose and compliant with regulatory and statutory obligations.
-Where required, new policies are agreed through the relevant governance structure and consultation with Trade Unions.
+Where required, new policies are agreed through the relevant governance structure.

 There are a number of policies and procedures in place that contribute to ensuring modern slavery does not occur within our firm.
 These are reviewed on an annual basis and include:

-Recruitment and Selection Policy - which includes ethical hiring and the requirement to undertake references and checks for eligibility to work in the UK.
+• Background / Pre-employment screening policy which includes the requirement to undertake references and checks for eligibility to work in the UK

-Whistleblowing Policy and Procedure - which protects employees should they raise concerns about issues such as modern slavery.
+• Whistleblowing Policy and Procedure - which protects staff should they raise concerns about issues such as modern slavery

 Bidwells ensures that all potential modern slavery risks related to its business are understood and that steps are in place that aim to ensure there is no slavery or human trafficking within its own firm, clients and supply chains.
 Bidwells Modern Slavery Statement reflects our commitment to acting in an ethical manner and with integrity in all of our Supplier relationships and to implementing and enforcing effective systems and controls to ensure that Modern Slavery and Human Trafficking is not taking place anywhere within our supply chains.
 We expect that all Suppliers will act in accordance with the UK Modern Slavery Act 2015 if applicable, or any similar laws in the countries in which they carry out business to ensure that no employee or individual working in any supply chain is being exploited.
 In addition, we would expect that all employees are working within a safe environment and that all relevant employment, health and safety and human rights laws and international standards are followed.

-In 2023 we will continue to review our procurement process and consider any additional measures to ensure that our obligations under the Act are passed through our supply chain.
-We will continue to review and develop our processes to mitigate the risk of Modern Slavery and remain fully committed to implementing any necessary changes across the firm
+We continue to review and develop our processes to mitigate the risk of Modern Slavery and remain fully committed to implementing any necessary changes across the firm.

-This Statement was reviewed and approved by Nick Pettit
+This Statement was reviewed and approved by Kelly Bream.